 We understand what geographic expansion entails in terms of compliance, personnel, funding, and systems.
 Our products meet a wide range of needs and our team’s outstanding customer service is affirmed through stellar online reviews.
-We have a sound underwriting policy based on ability-to-pay and banking history instead of FICO score, with a 96% repayment rate thus far.
+We have a sound underwriting policy based on ability-to-pay and banking history instead of FICO score, with a 96% repayment rate.
 We are ramping up our advertising; adding new partners; hiring more staff; and improving our front and back-end systems.
-As an organization we stand primed for scale and will expand to more states where predatory loans are rife.
+As an organization, we stand primed for scale and will expand to more states where predatory loans are rampant.

 8b.
 If applicable, which of the following scaling strategies have you launched?